mbakeranalecta/spfe-open-toolkit/README.md

 1. Add the spfe-ot directory to your path.
 2. If not already installed, install Java.
 3. If not already installed, install Python 3.4 or later and add it to your path.
-4. If not already installed, install the Python lxml and nltk libraries.
+4. If not already installed, install the Python lxml and regex libraries.

 An easy way to install Python 3.4 and the required libraries is to install a packaged version of Python that already includes the libraries, such as Anaconda (http://continuum.io/downloads#py34).